William Broomfield

 William S. Broomfield, (April 28, 1922 – February 20, 2019) was an American politician from the U.S. state of Michigan.

 Early life

 Broomfield, the son of Scevillian C. and Fern Broomfield was born in Royal Oak, Michigan.
 His father was a dentist.
 He graduated from Royal Oak High School in 1940 and attended Michigan State College (now Michigan State University) at East Lansing.
-During the Second World War, he served in the United States Army Air Corps.
+During World War II, he served in the United States Army Air Corps.
 After the war, he engaged in the real-estate and property-management business.

 Political career

 Broomfield was a member of the Michigan State House of Representatives, 1949–1954, serving as speaker pro tempore in 1953.
 He served in the Michigan State Senate in 1955 and 1956.

 In 1956, Broomfield was elected as a Republican from Michigan's 18th District to the United States House of Representatives for the 85th and to the seventeen succeeding Congresses, serving from January 3, 1957, to January 3, 1993.
 Due to redistricting following U.S. Censuses, Broomfield served the 19th District, 1973–1983 and the 18th District, 1983–1993.
 He was not a candidate for renomination in 1992 to the 103rd Congress.
 The 18th District was discontinued following the 1990 census and for the most part redistricted as the 11th which elected Joe Knollenberg in 1993.

 During his tenure in Congress, Broomfield served as a member of the U.S. House Committee on Foreign Affairs and was ranking member from 1975 until his retirement in 1993.
 At the time of his retirement, he was the longest serving Republican then serving in the House of Representatives.
 During his years of service in the House, Broomfield garnered praise from both sides of the aisle for his ethics, honesty and statesmanship.
 When he retired, he left behind a legacy of bipartisan friendship and cooperation.

 Broomfield voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.